umbraco/UmbracoDocs/13/umbraco-cms/reference/webhooks/README.md

 # Webhooks

 Webhooks provide real-time, event-driven communication within Umbraco.
 Seamlessly integrated, these lightweight, HTTP-based notifications empower you to trigger instant actions and synchronize data.
-And with its different extension points, you can tailor these webhooks. to fit a broad range of requirements.
+With its different extension points, you can tailor these webhooks to fit a broad range of requirements.

 ## Getting Started